Silveriomrs/Minerva_RAM_Test/README.md

 ### Section 2 Process
-Like now the results is headed by a label that indicate if it's an example to show how it works or the result of the real calc of 3 introduced codes.
+Now the results is headed by a label that indicate if it's an example to show how it works or the result of the real calc of 3 introduced codes.
 You can tell it by the proper word but also by the colour of the text.

 The interface shows which processed datas were introduced into a table, with coloured strips to give some extra confort to check out that codes corresponds with the expected.

-It is interesting when you want to check out that you introduced the codes without mistakes for checking purpose, saving time to introduce them twice, three times... just in case.
+It's interesting when you may want to check out the introduced the codes looking for mistakes, you'd save time to introduce them twice, three times... just in case.

 ### Section 3 Output
 The format of the ouput remain the same than the previous version.
 If it is simple and works, don't touch it.